dgraph-io/dgraph-docs/content/howto/load-balancing-nginx.md

 nginx_1   | [15/Jan/2020:03:12:02 +0000] 172.20.0.9 - - -  nginx to: 172.20.0.2:9080: POST /api.Dgraph/Query HTTP/2.0 200 upstream_response_time 0.012 msec 1579057922.188 request_time 0.011
 nginx_1   | [15/Jan/2020:03:12:02 +0000] 172.20.0.9 - - -  nginx to: 172.20.0.5:9080: POST /api.Dgraph/Query HTTP/2.0 200 upstream_response_time 0.016 msec 1579057922.202 request_time 0.013
 ```
-These logs show that traffic os being load balanced to the following upstream addresses defined in alpha_grpc in nginx.conf:
+These logs show that traffic is being load balanced to the following upstream addresses defined in alpha_grpc in nginx.conf:

 - `nginx to: 172.20.0.7`
 - `nginx to: 172.20.0.2`